feng1st/coframework/README.md

 @Service
 public class Demo {

-    // Apply the extension and the use the chain. private Data useTheChain(ChainExtension chainExtension) {
+    // Apply the extension and then use the chain. private Data useTheChain(ChainExtension chainExtension) {
         // Use the chainExtension to extend the chain.
         Chain<Data> chain = chainFactory.getChain(CHAIN_SPEC, chainExtension);